unruggable-labs/ENSIPs/ENSIPS/ensip-TBD-2.md

 * The response MUST be the `Location: $URI` eg. https://domain.com/a/b.c?d=e.

-A data URI is a valid URI however, the web gateway will not resolve the data URL and instead will redirect the browser to the data URI.
+If the URI is a data URL the web gateway will not resolve the data URL and instead will redirect the browser to the data URL.

 **Data URL:**